fazifs/rhacm-demo/openshift-gitops/README.md

 3. ```oc apply -f gitops-config.yaml```
 4. This will create all the pieces needed to use a central Argo to deploy to all the clusters in the clusterset based on labels.

+NOTES:
-** Take into account that gitops-config.yaml needs to be modified to meet your requirements.
+- Take into account that gitops-config.yaml needs to be modified to meet your requirements.
-** If you use ArgoCD instead of OpenHift GitOps you need to adjust the namespace where all the parts will be deployed.
+- If you use ArgoCD instead of OpenHift GitOps you need to adjust the namespace where all the parts will be deployed.